What It Is

-The University Library is home to general circulating collections as well as specialized areas dedicated to African Studies, transportation, music, art, and special collections.
+The University Libraries are home to general circulating collections as well as specialized areas dedicated to African Studies, transportation, music, art, and special collections.

 In the center of the Evanston campus is a collection of materials for the study of religion, at the United Library of the Garrett-Evangelical Theological Seminary.